harshsoni-harsh/ble-locking-system/README.md

 - For advertising (guest): Ensure bluez-peripheral can access BLE
 - For scanning (lock): Ensure bleak can access BLE

-### Key Errors
+### Key / Authentication Errors
 - Verify RSA keys are correct format
-- Check expiry times
+- Check session expiry and local clock skew
-- Ensure cryptography library installed
+- Ensure the lock and phone share the same manufacturer ID constant
+- Confirm the phone connects within the allowed time window and RSSI threshold

 ## Security Considerations
 - Use strong RSA keys (2048+ bits)